MatthewYeend/Laravel-Best-Practices/README.md

     }
 }
 ```
-The **Good** approach follows best practices by using Eloquent ORM instead of raw queries, making the code more readable, maintainable, and reusable.
-It utilizes a query scope (`active()`) for filtering, improving reusability, and `compact()` for cleaner variable passing to the view.
+The **Good** approach follows best practices by:
+- Using Eloquent ORM instead of raw queries, making the code more readable, maintainable, and reusable.
+- It utilizes a query scope (`active()`) for filtering, improving reusability, and `compact()` for cleaner variable passing to the view.

 ### **Bad**
 ```php